18F/join.tts.gsa.gov/positions/Office-of-Solutions-Assistant-Commissioner-2023.md

 **MANDATORY TECHNICAL COMPETENCIES:**

-- Demonstrated senior-level experience leading medium to large scale (100+) digital technical organizations through the development and delivery of products and services to end users (consumer or business).
+1. Demonstrated senior-level experience leading medium to large scale (100+) digital technical organizations through the development and delivery of products and services to end users (consumer or business).
 This experience must include:
-  - Defining and/or redefining product strategies and roadmaps based on newly discovered consumer or business needs based on data-driven insights and measured outcomes
+  - Defining and/or redefining product strategies and roadmaps based on newly discovered consumer or business needs based on data-driven insights and measured outcomes.
   - Delivering direct value to end users through software delivery or innovation, ensuring continuous discovery of business and user needs, or the operational improvement of a product or service in production.
   - Experience crafting or creating product vision, strategy or road maps.
   - Experience working with cross-functional teams.
-- Demonstrated senior-level experience leading medium to large scale (100+) technical organizations through the improvement of internal operational processes.
+2. Demonstrated senior-level experience leading medium to large scale (100+) technical organizations through the improvement of internal operational processes.
 This experience must include:
   - Extensive experience in communicating/coordinating with internal and external